Fortran-FOSS-Programmers/ford/example-project-file.md

 @Note
 You can include any notes (or bugs, warnings, or todos) like so.

+@Bug
+You can have multi-paragraph versions of these too!
+That means you can include

+- ordered lists
+- unordered lists
+- images
+- etc.

+Isn't that cool?
+@endbug

+@Bug Hey I'm doing it again...

+This ones ends mid...@endbug ...paragraph.

 You can have as many paragraphs as you like here and can use headlines, links, images, etc. Basically, you can use anything in Markdown and Markdown-Extra.
 Furthermore, you can insert LaTeX into your documentation.
 So, for example,